Live AI Engine Active

 Service-first design

 SaaS and IT services are service businesses.
-SAC codes, B2B service GST, export-of-services with LUT, and recurring billing are first-class — not tacked on for "Indian compliance".
+SAC codes, B2B service GST, zero-rated export invoicing, and recurring billing are first-class — not tacked on for "Indian compliance".

 Designed with Bangalore startups

 Bangalore is India's densest concentration of SaaS, IT services, and consumer-internet companies.
-The accounting needs of these businesses differ from a Mumbai wholesale trader or a Surat manufacturer — recurring revenue accounting, multi-currency invoicing, export of services with LUT, ESOP grants, TCS on marketplace sales, and the cash-flow sensitivity of an early-stage company that has not raised its next round.
+The accounting needs of these businesses differ from a Mumbai wholesale trader or a Surat manufacturer — recurring revenue accounting, bank reconciliation for export receipts, zero-rated export invoicing, and the cash-flow sensitivity of an early-stage company that has not raised its next round.

 SaaS recurring billing and Indian GST